Website Accessibility Resources

 Download a sample website accessibility policy to add to your district's website.

-Colorado Vender Compliance Template
+Colorado Vendor Compliance Template

 Download a sample email template to request that your vendors who produce documents for your district provide compliant documents.
 This template is written specifically for Colorado districts.